Gifts & Donations

 For donated materials that we do not add, we have an arrangement with a bookseller who will take these materials from us and find a library or an individual that does need them.
 A portion of the proceeds from the sale of the books would go to a foundation that helps with literacy in Africa.
 Note that the Library discontinued its book sale after May 2014 so we are no longer seeking large donations of materials that aren't appropriate for an academic library.
 The Salvation Army is happy to receive these kinds of donations.

-Questions about books and lists for possible donations can be directed to Rice Majors, Associate University Librarian for Resources & Digital Services.
+Questions about books and lists for possible donations can be directed to Rice Majors, Associate University Librarian for Collections & Scholarly Communication.

 Archives & Special Collections is actively seeking donations in these areas:

 - materials about the Jesuit order and its history, philosophy, and pedagogy in the United States

 - non-fiction works about California (Alta and Baja) - from the Spanish era to the present day, and especially works of local history